JuanParks/Fleet/THM Advanced ELK Queries Course.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Example: If you are searching documents/logs that contain the term/phrase "User+1" in the username field, it will result in an error.
 If you escape the character though, "username:User\\+1" will return the desired result

 ## Wildcards
 Wildcards allow for general searches to be done.
-The wildcard character [*] is used
+The wildcard character [*] is used kjm